 To make simulations we’ll make all entries in this article randomly.
 All entries are simply made by tossing a coin!
 Entry is at the close.

 The test basket is 77 different ETFs, both equity and debt/interest rates, all listed on US stock exchanges.

 The idea is to sell into strength.
 So the first exit is to simply sell on the first day after entry when the ETF closes above yesterday’s close.
 The exit is on the close.
 Here is the equity curve:

-The portfolio holds max 10 positions at a time.
+The portfolio holds a max of 10 positions at a time.
 If there are more trades generated, the program picks ETFs randomly.
 There is a high win ratio, but the winners are a lot smaller than the losers.
 Still, this simple strategy generates 6,2% in annual return since 2000.
 There are just 2 losing years.
 However, this is without commissions.
 We’re using entry on close and that means there should be no slippage unless our orders move the market.